George Gascón: Crime Victims Advisory Board

-Death Penalty
+Death penalty

 Gascón is against the death penalty.
 In 2019, California Gov. Gavin Newsom announced a moratorium on capital punishment in California, however the sentence was still being sought in Los Angeles County.
 Gascón withdrew the sentence of death being sought in 17 active cases upon taking office.
-Gascón also announced his office is reviewing cases of those on California's death row from Los Angeles County who may be resentenced to life without parole.
+Gascón also announced his office would review cases of those on California's death row from Los Angeles County who might be resentenced to life without parole.

-2022 Los Angeles City Council Recordings
+2022 Los Angeles City Council recordings

-Gascón is referenced on the 2022 Los Angeles City Council scandal leaked audio recordings of a meeting between Los Angeles City Council President Nury Martinez, Councilmember Gil Cedillo, Councilmember Kevin de León and Los Angeles County Federation of Labor President Ron Herrera.
+Gascón is referenced in the leaked audio recordings of a 2022 meeting between Los Angeles City Council president Nury Martinez, councilmember Gil Cedillo, Councilmember Kevin de León and Los Angeles County Federation of Labor president Ron Herrera.
 The audio recordings gained widespread attention due to the personal attacks, racist and colorist language, and discussion of political goals.
 The participants were discussing gerrymandering when Martinez stated, "Fuck that guy ...
-He's with the Blacks", referring to District Attorney George Gascón.
+He's with the Blacks", referring to Gascón.

 Criticism

 Gascón's policies have sparked outrage from some victims and their families, and revolt from some of his own prosecutors, who have sought to block him in court.

-In at least one case, a criminal who received a light sentence due to Gascon’s policies was recorded gloating about the lack of severity to their sentencing, not having to register as a sex offender, or go back to prison.
+His policy of not prosecuting teens as adults has also been criticized by victims' families and others in 2024 when violent teens he chose to prosecute as juveniles re-offended: once when a 16 year old male involved in a murder was released after five years in custody, only to be charged with involvement in another murder, and again when a 17 year old female gang member convicted in a double murder was arrested 6 months after her release on charges of another murder.